oskariorg/oskari-docs/md/documentation/configuring_map_projection.md

    "EPSG:3067": "+proj=utm +zone=35 +ellps=GRS80 +units=m +no_defs",
    "EPSG:4326': '+title=WGS 84 +proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs"
 }
-... there's propably more than these in the config, but the above are related the projection ...
+... there's propably more than these in the config, but the above are projection related ...
 }
 ```